facebook/docusaurus/website/blog/2022-01-24-docusaurus-2021-recap/index.md

 > I love **@docusaurus**.
 I couldn't have built the APIs, tutorials, and blogs contained in my site efficiently and beautifully in my workflow without Docusaurus.

-And we keep every of them in [our little box](https://twitter.com/sebastienlorber/timelines/1392048416872706049) 😄 If you enjoy Docusaurus yourself, keep tagging us with your comments!
+And we keep every one of them in [our little box](https://twitter.com/sebastienlorber/timelines/1392048416872706049) 😄 If you enjoy Docusaurus yourself, keep tagging us with your comments!

 As we approach the official release, we are interested in knowing more about what people are doing out there: [plugin authors](https://github.com/facebook/docusaurus/discussions/4025), [creators of customized sites](https://github.com/facebook/docusaurus/discussions/5468), and [all new users](https://github.com/facebook/docusaurus/discussions/4610) – please keep us posted about your achievements so we can steer our development to better serve your needs.